ECMAScript rewrite of owobot11, a Minecraft bot for the Kaboom server and clones

 • a hashing system, to enable trusted users to securely run certain commands in chat

-It supports all Minecraft versions from 1.18 to 1.21.3 that are supported by node-minecraft-protocol - newer versions have bugs on Kaboom servers.
+It supports all Minecraft versions from 1.20.6 to 1.21.4 that are supported by node-minecraft-protocol.
+Versions 1.21.2+ have a bug with the player information packet - but commands run using player chat work correctly.
 It may work on other versions, however, support will not be provided for them.

 How to install?